 When talking to your bank, note how many years you’ve been a customer with the institution, and to prove your point, add in the number of active accounts — such as checking accounts, savings accounts, investments, loans and mortgages — you have with the bank.

 A response similar to this might help turn the tables in your favor:

 “I’ve been a loyal customer for 12 years and opened a number of accounts with this bank because I was always treated right.
 I really would like this overdraft fee waived.
 What can you do to help me with this?”

-Visit your branch in person and speak with an associate about how to get overdraft fees waived.
-It’s a lot harder to say no to a customer in person.
-By being patient, sincere and pointing to your loyalty as a customer, an associate will be hard-pressed to say no to a waiver.
+By being patient and sincere and pointing to your loyalty as a customer, an associate might be hard-pressed to say no to a waiver.

 You have the power to prevent your financial institution from getting more of your money in fees — if you learn as much as you can about your bank’s overdraft rules and how your accounts work.
 Find the best way to control spending, and you’ll also reduce how much you spend on these outrageous bank fees.

 In the process of managing your accounts carefully, the rapport you build with your financial institution will benefit you and your wallet in the long run.